-You can combine the COUNTIF function along with the IF fruition to remove excel rows that contain data from another list.
-Unlike previous methods, here I will use three excel worksheets to perform the task.
+You can combine the COUNTIF function along with the IF function to remove rows that contain data from another list.
+Unlike previous methods, here I will use three Excel worksheets to perform the task.
 Say your main dataset is in SheetA.

 On the other hand, the list to be removed is in SheetB.

 Let’s follow the below steps to complete the operation.

 - First, go to a new worksheet (SheetC).
 Now type the below formula in Cell B4 of SheetC.

 - Upon entering the formula you will get the below result.
 Now drag down the ‘+’ sign until you receive 0 in return.

 - We can see that the 4 blank rows out of 12 rows.
 This is because the names in these 4 rows match the list B5:B8 of SheetB.

 - Lastly, now you can delete all the blank rows from the above output in SheetC by simply right-clicking on the blank rows.